-Dr. BADEN.
-But you did at some point consult with Admiral Burkley as to how far to go?
+Dr. Baden.
+But you did at some point consult with Admiral Burkley as to the record, poll everyone.

 Dr. Humes.
 Well, early on.
-His desire was, he's a physician, he's a family physician, he was the family physician to the President's family, his concerns were, I think, very understandable in light of the emotional attitude of the family.
-He was in hopes that the examination could achieve its goal in as expedient a manner as possible, which I think reasonably and accurately describes what he was-
+His desire was, he's a physician, he's a family physician, he was the family physician to the President's family, his concerns were.
+I think, very understandable in light of the emotional attitude of the family.
+He was in hopes that the examination cou'd achieve its goal in as expedient a manner as possible, which I think reasonably and accurately describes what he was-

 Dr. Petty.
 Does anybody have any other questions?
-I think we ought to, for the record, poll everyone.
+I think we ought to, for